 - If applying from the USA you will mail your document package to an address in New York once you have been fingerprinted (booked via the online application form) and so also need to provide a return courier airbill purchased from UKVI’s commercial partner, VFS Global

 - If applying from elsewhere your application may be processed in Sheffield in the UK, in which case you may have some options for how to submit the documents (either scanned at your appointment or posted to Sheffield), and you may also need to provide a pre-paid return shipping envelope, see either VFS Global or TLS for your country as procedures differ across the world (these are UKVI’s commercial partners who operate the Visa Application Centres across the world)

-- Where you are required to post the originals, the best way to present your documents is in two piles – one pile of originals, and a separate pile of copies for them to keep (if applicable, see above); ideally just use a bulldog clip to attach each of the two piles, whilst folders and plastic wallets might look nice it will just take the Entry Clearance Officer extra time to pull items out of the folder/wallets, and so in fact is not necessarily helpful to them.
+- Where you are required to post the document, the best way to present your documents is in a stack attached with a bulldog clip; whilst folders and plastic wallets might look nice it will just take UKVI extra time to pull items out of the folder/wallets, and so in fact is not necessarily helpful to them.

 I mentioned that each person’s situation is unique, and hence I find that many clients benefit from a 30-minute phone consult to talk through the above list and what it might look like for their situation, see here.